daemontus/kotlin-ace-wrapper/kotlin-ace-worker/README.md

 and also the javascript resource implementing the classes (based on actual Ace workers).

-When running the worker, make sure to first load ace-classes.js.
-You can also use worker-init.js with Ace standard worker system to load dependencies dynamically.
+When using the module, don't forget to set webpack environment to web worker, otherwise the kotlin-ace-loader won't be able to find the classes.